PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 sort: 2
 ---

-## __DataLab 1: Minority Report (1) & Information literacy (1)__

-In today's DataLab session, we will watch the movie Minority Report and subsequently start analyzing it for the assignment 'AI in Science Fiction' (i.e., presentation).
-Furthermore, we have prepared some material for you on the topic of information literacy (e.g., identifying useful information sources, choosing an appropriate citation style guide, etc.).
+## __History of AI__

+Today's independent study material focusses on the history of AI.
+In particular, we will explore the famous article Computing Machinery and Intelligence by Alan Turing (1950).
+This is the first, and definitely not the last, research paper we are going to discuss in the program.
+As a data professional it is important to stay up to date with new developments in the field.
+Furthermore, it is good to be familiar with the seminal works of AI.
+One way of doing so, is reviewing these scholarly texts.

 ## Learning objectives

-1. Identify, and describe AI topics in the movie Minority Report.
+1. List, and describe key moments in the history of AI
-2. Evaluate the feasibility of the AI topic by critically assessing its possible application(s) within a real-life (business) setting.
-3. Acquire, evaluate, and use information from sources to meet the information needs for the Minority Report presentation assignment.
+2. Explain the procedure, and main objective of Turing's 'Imitation Game'

 ## Questions or issues?